-One of the most fascinating ministers of the Gospel in American history has to be the American Methodist circuit rider Peter Cartwright.
+Peter Cartwright, American Methodist circuit rider, was one of the most fascinating ministers of the Gospel in American history.
 Peter Cartwright was born September 1st, 1785 to poor parents in Amherst County, nestled along the foothills of the Blue Ridge Mountains, in the state of Virginia.
 His father was a soldier fighting for liberty in the Revolutionary War.

 After the colonies gained their independence his parents immigrated on pack horses to Kentucky.
 At that time the area was known as an unbroken wilderness, and the trail from Virginia to Kentucky was filled with thousands of hostile Indians who murdered and scalped many a white adventurer.